 Different soil types require more frequent aeration.
 Clay soil compacts easily and should be aerated at least once a year.
 You can aerate a sandy lawn once a year, or once every two years.
 In harsher climates, aerating twice a year will encourage turf growth and health.

 After aerating, it is a good time to test your pH and take action if required. pH affects your lawns ability to absorb the minerals and nutrients needed, in order to thrive.
+A pH that’s less than ideal can mean your lawn isn’t absorbing the minerals and nutrients it needs.

 The ideal pH range for your lawn is somewhere between 6 and 7.
 You can purchase a pH testing kit here at the Lawn Care Store.